ianandersonlol/HiveTransition/README.md

 # HIVE Cluster Migration Tools

-This repository contains scripts to help migrate from the old HPC cluster to the new HIVE cluster at UC Davis.
+This repository contains scripts to help migrate from the old HPC cluster to the new HIVE cluster.

 ## Table of Contents